 Receiving Stolen Property

 Receiving Stolen Property Penal Code section 496 is one of the more commonly charged crimes.
 Penal Code section 496 prohibits buying, selling, receiving,... more

-Written by attorney Jeremy S Geigle, almost 2 years ago.
+Written by attorney Jeremy S Geigle, about 2 years ago.

 How often do you leave home without your mobile phone?
 Are you one of the millions of Americans who claims to feel naked without it?
 If you answered never to the first question and yes to... more